Fournier’s buzzer beater lifts Magic past Pistons 109-107

 Later in the quarter, Augustin stole a rebound from Drummond, drove the lane and whipped a wraparound pass to Vucevic for an uncontested layup that made it 104-95 with 3 1/2 minutes to go.

-Detroit rallied quickly, getting 3-pointers from Bruce Brown and Bullock.
+Detroit rallied quickly.
 A layup by Reggie Jackson cut the deficit to 105-104 with 8.9 seconds remaining.

-Terrence Ross got loose for a breakway dunk with 5.4 seconds to go but Bullock was fouled on a 3-point attempt by Orlando’s Jerian Grant with 2.5 seconds and made all three free throws to tie the game at 107.
+Orlando’s Terrence Ross got loose for a breakaway dunk with 5.4 seconds to go but Bullock’s free throws tied it.

-Fournier took the inbounds pass and immediately drove into the lane, lofting his shot just before the buzzer sound to give Orlando its second straight win.
+Fournier took the inbounds pass and immediately drove into the lane, lofting his shot just before the buzzer sound to give Orlando the win.

 TIP-INS